 Texas OneGulf Center of Excellence is a nine member consortium of research institutions throughout the state of Texas with both broad and profound expertise in marine sciences, human health, sociology, economics, law, and policy.
-It is our mission to improve our understanding the Gulf of Mexico large marine ecosystem and its' effects on human health for the betterment of both.
+It is our mission to improve our understanding of the Gulf of Mexico large marine ecosystem and its effects on human health for the betterment of both.
 Our vision for Texas OneGulf is to become a trusted network of Gulf experts that provides science-driven information to decision makers and resource managers working to ensure the environmental, economic, and human health sustainability of the Texas Gulf coast and beyond.
-This Strategic Research and Action Plan is a document that lays out our strategic research focus and the capacity that we have built to move toward reaching our strategic goals and vision.
+This Strategic Research and Action Plan lays out our strategic research focus and the capacity we have built to advance our mission and vision.